Lameisha/Lameisha/README.md

  • Developed a Java alphabet-guessing-game that allow users 3 seconds to enter a guess.

  • Developed an Android Calculator app in Android Studio, compatible with all android devices.
+ ## Note: Bracket with -,÷,×,% have known limitations.

- Currently developing: An e-health prototype in Java & SQL designed to reduce clinic wait times and improve patient registration.
+ Developed & soon to update: An e-health prototype in Java (GUI) & SQL designed to reduce clinic wait times and improve patient registration.

  Interests:
 • Finding problems to solve through technology
 • Visualizing data for feedback and analysis.